ncpi-fhir/ncpi-api-fhir-service/README.md

    The cookie can be found in the response's `Set-Cookie` directive for `AWSELBAuthSessionCookie-0`.

-#### Authenticate with Server

-You will do this every time you want to send HTTP requests to any of the NCPI FHIR servers.

-The NCPI FHIR server currently uses basic authentication on almost every endpoint (except `/endpoint-health`).
-When you make a request to the server, you will need to:

-- Include your basic authentication credentials in an `Authorization` header
+### ⚠️ No Need for a User Account on Server

+Previously, you needed a user account on the server in order to authenticate with it before sending any other HTTP requests to it.
+This is no longer needed.

+Most users will not need to have an account on the server now since the permissions for anonymous HTTP requests allow one to perform any standard FHIR client operation on the server.
+This means you can create, read, update, delete, and search for FHIR resources on the server.

+### Send Requests to Server

+Although you don't need an account on the server to authenticate with it, you will still need to do something to tell the server you have been granted access to it.

-- Include your `AWSELBAuthSessionCookie-0=yadayada` cookie text in a `Cookie` header
+When you send HTTP requests to the server make sure to include your `AWSELBAuthSessionCookie-0=yadayada` cookie text in a `Cookie` header.

 Example:

-* Use the username and password sent to you in [Request Access](#request-access) step 5.

-* Use the `AWSELBAuthSessionCookie-0` cookie

 ```
-curl -u username:password -L --cookie <the cookie> https://ncpi-api-fhir-service-dev.kidsfirstdrc.org/Patient
+curl -L --cookie <the cookie> https://ncpi-api-fhir-service-dev.kidsfirstdrc.org/Patient
 ```

 ## Development